stellarscripts/stellar_firma_transcripts/_posts/2019-08-23-stellarfirma-season1q-a.md

 #### TIM

+That's you.

-That's you. __[resumes reading]__ "--Since he's been on multiple Rusty Quill podcasts, [__BEN:__ I'm everywhere.] how does doing Stellar Firma (which is 'semi-improvised')"-- Semi-improvised in quotes there.
-Kind of a bit sarcastic, but okay-- __[resumes reading]__ "compared to Magnus Archives (mostly? all? scripted) and RQGaming (all/mostly improvised)"-- there's a lot of subclauses in that question, Ben.
+>"--Since he's been on multiple Rusty Quill podcasts, [__BEN:__ I'm everywhere.] how does doing Stellar Firma (which is 'semi-improvised')--"

+Semi-improvised in quotes there.
+Kind of a bit sarcastic, but okay.

+>"--Compared to Magnus Archives (mostly? all? scripted) and RQGaming (all/mostly improvised)?"

+There's a lot of subclauses in that question, Ben.

 #### BEN

 Well, I mean, let's actually-- we can put some of these to bed.
 Stellar Firma is, except for the intros and outros, entirely improvised,[__TIM:__ Yes...] which is semi-improvised, and then Magnus Archives is all scripted. [__TIM:__ Yep.]As far as I know.
-Unless Jonny's riffing some fat beats of words. [__TIM:__ Riffing some cosmic Pura beats.]__ [stilted]__ Yep.
+Unless Jonny's riffing some fat beats of words. [__TIM:__ Riffing some cosmic Pura beats.] _(stilted)_ Yep.
 And RQG Gaming is-- Yeah.
 Oh no, RQ Gaming, god we have such a bad n-- Alex is probably gonna edit that out, but genuinely __[Tim laughs]__ Rusty Quill Gaming Podcast is a terrible name.
 We didn't know what we were doing.
 It is all mostly improvised.

-#### TIM [still laughing]
+#### TIM

-It'll be David editing this, as well.
+__[still laughing]__ It'll be David editing this, as well.

 #### BEN